grantmcdermott/example/README.md

 all the way down to the `GitHub Pages` section, it will tell you where that is.

 For most people, the default publish location will be `USERNAME.github.io/REPONAME`.
-In my case, I have a custom domain that redirects to things to `grantmcdermott.com/example`.
+In my case, I have a custom domain that redirects things to `grantmcdermott.com/example`.
 So that means I can view the files at:

 http://grantmcdermott.com/example/lecture/lecture.hmtl